workers-safety-ca/workers-safety-website/content/communications/national-day-of-mourning-april-28.md

 +++

-Marked annually in Canada on April 28th, the **National Day of Mourning** is dedicated to remembering those who have lost their lives, or suffered injury or illness due to a workplace tragedy.
+Marked annually in Canada on April 28th, the **National Day of Mourning** is dedicated to remembering those who have lost their lives or suffered injury or illness due to a workplace tragedy.

 First held in 1984 by the Canadian Union of Public Employees (CUPE), the Day of Mourning was adopted officially by the Canadian Labour Congress in 1986.
 More than 100 countries now observe the Day too.
 The observance of this day is meant to honour the lives of workers lost, but it is also a collective committment to improving health and safety conditions in the workplace, and to prevent further injuries, illnesses, and deaths.

-On **Sunday, April 28, 2024**, the Workers' Health and Safety Legal Clinic welcome all to reflect on this day.
+On **Sunday, April 28, 2024** the Workers' Health and Safety Legal Clinic welcome all to reflect on this day.
 We encourage organizations, employees, communities, and individuals to hold or support an event, or to simply observe a moment of silence at 11am on April 28.

 ---